CartoDB/carto-vl/docs/guides/05-legends-and-widgets.md

  </aside>
 ```

-After that, we'll need to make sure to tell CARTO VL to process an histogram as a part of the visualization:
+After that, we'll need to make sure to tell CARTO VL to process a histogram as a part of the visualization:
 ```Javascript
 const viz = new carto.Viz(`
     // The rest of the style should go here too